Department of History

 Assignment: Boyce, pp. 48-77

-Covers ancient Egyptian civilization, Egyptian religion and mythology, as well as the Indo-European background of the Iranians peoples
+Covers ancient Egyptian civilization, Egyptian religion and mythology, the Shahname, as well as the Indo-European background of the Iranian peoples

-14. Discussion of the administratin of Darius I
+19. Discussion of the administration of Darius I

 Assignment: Herodotus's Persian Wars(bk VIII: 1-144), pp. 595-656.

 23. "Marathon to Salamis" (30 mins)

 Assignment: Bashiri (2016), pp. 135-145

 28. Oral Reports II

 Assignment: Engels, pp. 26-53; Bashiri (2016), pp. 145-149; 153-156.